oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/6-transform-data-simple.md

     ![Screenshot of DT data transforms status](images/image_dt_datatransforms19_exec_status.png)

 20. Click on the target table in the data flow and expand the properties section for data preview.
-Click on the eyes icon for data preview and you will the data loaded.
+Click on the "Preview" icon to see/preview the data loaded in the table.
 You can see that customers are assigned values 1 to 5 in our table.

     ![Screenshot of DT data transforms data preview](images/image_dt_datatransforms20_exec_preview.png)